- Home

 The website will be a continually growing website, with new content and new sections added periodically.
 My intention is to have a page per cemetery or memorial visited, with possible pages dedicated to specific operations or campaigns, for example Op.
 INFATUATE - Walcheren 1944, Op.
 MARKET GARDEN - Arnhem September 1944, The Battle of Britain.

-There will be biography pages for selected casualties; some famous, some not, some awarded gallantry medals, some not, but in eyes at least, heroes all.
+There will be biography pages for selected casualties; some famous, some not, some awarded gallantry medals, some not, but in my eyes at least, heroes one and all.

 The project and this website take their name from a line in the Kohima Epitaph / Prayer: